weburg/head-first-design-patterns-in-php/README.md

 ##### Weather

-- PHP seems to have own Subject and Observer classes, renamed them to avoid any collisions.
-In the future, with PHP 5.3, namespaces can be used to keep them separate.
+- PHP has its own SplSubject and SplObserver interfaces, unused here though.
 - Had to rewrite list of observers array usage; PHP arrays work different than Java's.
 - Can also use "pull" method instead of "push" to control data flow more